Year 6 Autumn 2023

 Our Bodies: In this unit children will learn how to identify and explain the different systems which are constantly at work within the human body.
 We will look in detail at some of these systems including the circulatory system and we will look at how the heart works to circulate our blood around the body.

 Changing Circuits: In this unit, the children will learn how to create and develop increasingly difficult and complex circuits, building on the work they did in year 3.

-The children will continue to get English and maths homework every week.
+The children will continue to get English and maths homework every week and they will also have a topic sheet which they can select homework from.
 We will always set the homework on a Friday and it must be brought back into school by the following Wednesday.
-This will be set on Google Classroom every week or paper copies can be made available.
 The children will also be bringing home their reading books every day and it is vitally important that they read every day.
 We are really working on the children’s comprehension skills so it would be great if you could ask them questions about their books every time you read with them.

 We keep track of the homework and reading on charts in the classroom that are linked to the assertive mentoring scheme that we use in school.
 In order to achieve a green mark their homework MUST be completed and handed in on WEDNESDAY.

 We are looking forward to sharing all these exciting learning opportunities with you.
-Don’t forget to keep in contact using Blogs!
+Don’t forget to keep in contact using Google Classroom!

-If there is anything you need, or any help I can give you with anything, please let me know by either catching me in the morning or after school, or giving me a ring.
+If there is anything you need, or any help we can give you with anything, please let me know by either messaging on Google Classroom or on the year 6 school email (email@example.com) catching us in the morning or after school, or giving us a ring.